openhab/openhab-addons/addons/binding/org.openhab.binding.wso2iots/README.md

 ## Supported Things

-There is exactly one supported thing type, which represents one device agent.
+There are two supported thing types: WSO2 IoT Server Bridge and Building monitor.
+Building monitor thing type represents one device agent.
 It has the `buildingMonitor` id.
 You can add multiple Things, e.g. Devices enrolled in different floors and different buildings.

 ## Discovery